 Conditions for visiting hospitals in Luxembourg

-Hospital care through the CNS is available free to all residents, paid for by social security health insurance contributions.
+Hospital care through the CNS is available free to all residents as a result of social security health insurance contributions.
 Insurance payments cover dependent family members.
 Children, students up to the age of 27 as well as those on low incomes do not have to make CNS contributions.
 Residents should take their social security card with them to appointments at the hospital in Luxembourg.

 Non-residents and those in Luxembourg on short visits will need to take out private health insurance to access hospitals in Luxembourg.
 However, those on a temporary visit from the European Union (EU), European Economic Area (EEA) and Switzerland can use their European Health Insurance Card.